A generalization of the Brown-Halmos theorems for the unit ball: Some results on invariant Laplacian and radial derivative

+\item The support of a distribution $\mathcal{F}$ is the set of points having no open neighborhood to which the restriction of $\mathcal{F}$ is zero.
+Section~2.3 in \cite{Hor03} discusses distributions with compact support.
+It is known that if $\mathcal{F}$ has a compact support, then its domain can be extended to the set of all functions that are smooth on an open neighborhood of the support of $\mathcal{F}$.

+\cite[Theorem~2.3.4]{Hor03} asserts that if $\mathcal{F}$ is a distribution of order $k$ with support $\{a\}$, then there is a differential operator $L$ of order $k$ with constant coefficients such that $\mathcal{F} = L(\delta_a)$, where $\delta_a$ is the Dirac point mass distribution at $a$.
+It follows that if $\mathcal{F}$ has support $\{a_1,\ldots, a_s\}$, then for some differential operators $L_1,\ldots, L_s$ with constant coefficients.
+The order of $\mathcal{F}$ equals to the maximum order of these operators. \end{enumerate} }

 We end the section with a result about singularities of $L^1$-solutions to PDEs.
-While we think this result may be known in the literature, due to the lack of an appropriate reference, we provide here a proof.
-Let us first recall some notation.
-For any distribution $\mathcal{F}$ and any function $\phi$ in the domain of $\mathcal{F}$, we shall use $\inner{\mathcal{F}}{\phi}$ to denote $\mathcal{F}(\phi)$, the action of $\mathcal{F}$ on $\phi$.
-For any differential operator $L$ with smooth coefficients, we use $L^{*}$ to denote its formal adjoint which satisfies for any distribution $\mathcal{F}$ and any function $\phi$ in the domain of $\mathcal{F}$. \begin{proposition} Let $L$ be a differential operator of order $\mu$ with smooth coefficients on $\R^{n}$.
+While we think this result may be known in the literature, due to the lack of an appropriate reference, we provide here a proof. \begin{proposition} Let $L$ be a differential operator of order $\mu$ with smooth coefficients on $\R^{n}$.
 Suppose $u\in L^1(\R^{n})$ having a compact support such that the distribution $L(u)$ is supported at finitely many points.
 Then the order of $L(u)$ is at most $\mu-1$. \end{proposition}

-\begin{remark} For a general function $u$, the distribution $L(u)$ may have order $\mu$.
+\begin{remark} In general, the distribution $L(u)$ may have order $\mu$.
 The point here is that if the support of $L(u)$ has only finitely many elements, then its order must be strictly smaller than $\mu$. \end{remark}

 \begin{proof} Let $D_j = -i\,\partial_{j}$ and $D=(D_1,\ldots, D_n)$.
 Write the adjoint operator $L^{*}$ in the form

 where each $c_{\alpha}$ is smooth.
 Since $u$ has a compact support, the Fourier transform of $L(u)$ can be computed by